 Naturally, the improper use of substances or products will inevitably raise the risks for dietary supplement side effects since toxicity is dependent on dose (and time), independent from its source.

-The worst offenders of supplement contamination cases are among weight loss, sexual enhancement, and bodybuilding products (News & Events -Press Announcements, Dec.
+The worst offenders of supplement contamination cases are found among weight loss and sexual enhancement products, and sports enhancement and body building supplements (News & Events -Press Announcements, Dec.
 15, 2010, from Official US Government FDA website, accessed Feb.
-2011).
+2011; Cohen, et al., 2014).

 These categories of nutritional supplements cater to markets with huge demands.
 For instance, the majority of the US population is overweight.
 Millions of people are desperately trying to lose weight.
 The situation presents a heavenly haven for supplement promoters and suppliers to make quick and substantial profits -especially with some fad nutritional weight loss supplement.